-Medicare Advantage plans can offer varying coverage and services; some may be better than others.
+Medicare Advantage plans can offer varying coverage and services; some may be better.
 Unfortunately, some programs are not as beneficial for Medicare beneficiaries.
 Poor customer service, limited coverage, and high out-of-pocket costs can be standard with some of the worst Medicare Advantage plans.

 Medicare Advantage plans are an increasingly popular option for seniors looking to supplement their traditional Medicare coverage.
 While these plans offer many benefits, there are potential issues that should be considered before enrolling.